Menu

 Louise Harter

 Make functional ceramic pieces using the potter's wheel as our primary tool.
 We will cover clay preparation, forming pots on the wheel, and glazing.
 Every class includes both demonstrations and individually-focused instruction.
 Wear clothes that can get dirty.
 Pottery tool kits are available for sale in the studio for $27.
-Cash or check only.
-Firing fees are $3/pound.
-Cash or check only.
+Firing fees are $3.50/pound.
+Payable by credit card, cash or check.
 Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
 Please click here for more details.

 Suggested Ages: 18+